BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 ### Dropping the Stalactite

+We'll find ourselves back in the previous hub room where Fern is, but on the highest level.
 Go down the path and talk to Hardy here, and the stalactite will be dropped.
 Back to the left, a new path will be opened up.
 Left and up from here, you can get a hidden *Synthetic Seed* and fight a spirit.

 !battle(["Quinn", :SPIRITM, 0], "Inverse Field")